bomatson/accountable/_posts/howard/2018-05-21-howard-goals-week-commencing-21-may-2018.md

 1. Implement key elements of Fondo feedback from Bobby and finish at least 5 current version tweaks.
 Deploy to Heroku.
 Do at least 2 of these updates myself.
 (Leap 2)

+70%: my pieces done, the others not. moving into next week.

 2. Finish up 4E deck and contact 10 prospects; 5 of them with the straight pitch, 5 with either a podcast or other softer approach (Leap 3)

+100%: done!

 3. Finish up Module 1 for AMP so only cosmetic fine tuning is needed next week.
 Have a feeling of confidence with the content going into a big final week of May (Leap 1)

+50%: struggling with this, on the way but needs more work.